fmaussion/salem/docs/xarray_acc.rst

 Automated projection parsing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Salem will try to understand in which projection the Dataset or DataArray is
+Salem will try to understand in which projection your Dataset or DataArray is
 defined.
 For example, with a platte carree (or lon/lat) projection, Salem will
 know what to do based on the coordinates' names: